joostkremers/criticmarkup-emacs/README.md

 ## Follow changes mode ##

 `cm-mode` also provides a simple 'follow changes' mode.
 When activated, changes you make to the buffer are automatically marked as insertions or deletions.
-Substitutions cannot be made automatically.
-Even with `delete-selection-mode`, if you mark a word and then overwrite it, it will still be marked as a sequence of deletion+insertion, not as a substitution), but they can still be made manually with `C-c * s`.
+Substitutions cannot be made automatically (even with `delete-selection-mode`, if you mark a word and then overwrite it, it will still be marked as a sequence of deletion+insertion, not as a substitution), but they can still be made manually with `C-c * s`.

 You can activate and deactivate follow changes mode with `C-c * F`.
 When it's active, the modeline indicator for `cm-mode` changes from `CM` to `CM*`.
 Note that some changes are not (properly) recorded, so to what extent this mode is useful very much depends on your needs.